-Designed for children from 5 to 80 lbs. with an adjustable headrest for growing toddlers.
-Multiple patterns and colors available for the fashion-conscious parent.
-Has a removable cupholder.
+Designed for children from 5 to 80 pounds with an adjustable headrest for growing toddlers.
+Has a removable cup holder.
 Entire unit is easy to clean.
-Users love how well padded it is for their kids.
+Users love how well-padded it is for their kids.

 Some feel the buckle release isn't as responsive as it could be.
 Can be tricky to install, so read the enclosed manual.

 Seat pad can be machine washed and dried.
-Available in several colors.
 Many users find the price point reasonable.
 Lightweight and easy to install.
 Can even be used for air travel.
 Lots of extra space for growing children.

 Taller toddlers might not fit comfortably.
 Larger cups won't fit in holders.
 Some users would like thicker padding.